 What's great about it:

-- Cell phone insurance benefit — Get up to $600 in protection against theft/damage for up to 3 claims per year with a $100 deductible, when you use your card to pay your cell phone bill
+• Cell phone insurance benefit — Get up to $1,000 in protection against theft/damage per claim for up to three claims per year with a $100 deductible, when you use your card to pay your monthly cell phone bill

 For more information, read our full Ink Business Preferred Credit Card review.

-Often seen as a go-to card, the American Express Business Gold Card gives you the power to choose your own rewards categories.
-You can earn bonus points in two chosen categories where you spend the most for your business each month, up to the first $150,000 in combined purchases per calendar year.
+The American Express Business Gold Card gives you the power to earn points in bonus categories where you have the most business expenses.
 You can also access Amex’s Expense Management Tools to help track and organize expenses efficiently.

 What's great about it: